ToruNiina/Boost.toml/README.md

 ### performance of getting `toml::array` or `toml::table`

-Because `toml::get` casts the value when you pass your favorite container to `toml::get`, it essentially does the same thing as the following.
+Because `toml::get` casts a value when you pass your favorite container to `toml::get`, it essentially does the same thing as following.

 ```cpp
 // conversion from toml::array to std::vector<int>.